 Can you learn while sleeping?

-So how does sleep helps us learn and remember?
+So, how does sleep help us to learn and remember?
 Well, we’re actually not learning anything while we sleep in the typical sense of learning.
 Instead, it seems that sleep supports learning in two main ways:

 - It protects the formation of new memories by interfering with the disrupting effects associated with wakefulness.